 We have generated operating losses since our inception.
-As of June 30, 2009, we had an accumulated deficit of \$321.5 million.
-For the years ended June 30, 2009, 2008, and 2007, we generated losses of \$31.9 million, \$32.0 million and \$19.0 million, respectively.
+As of June 30, 2010, we had an accumulated deficit of \$372.4 million.
+For the years ended June 30, 2010, 2009, and 2008, we generated losses of \$50.9 million, \$31.9 million and \$32.0 million, respectively.
 We may never be profitable.
 We expect to incur substantial additional operating expenses over the next several years as our research, development, preclinical testing, clinical trials and collaborator support activities continue.
 We intend to continue to invest significantly in our product candidates.
 Further, we expect to invest significant resources supporting our existing collaborators as they work to develop, test and commercialize TAP and other antibody compounds.
 We or our collaborators may encounter technological or regulatory difficulties as part of this development and commercialization process that we cannot overcome or remedy.
 We may also incur substantial marketing and other costs in the future if we decide to establish marketing and sales capabilities to commercialize our product candidates.
 None of our or our collaborators' product candidates has generated any commercial revenue and our only revenues to date have been primarily from upfront and milestone payments, research and development support and clinical materials reimbursement from our collaborative partners.
-We do not expect to generate revenues from the commercial sale of our product candidates or royalties on revenues from the commercial sale of our collaborators' product candidates in the near future, and we may never generate revenues from the commercial sale of products.
+We do not expect to generate revenues from the commercial sale of our internal product candidates in the near future, and we may never generate revenues from the commercial sale of internal products.
 Even if we do successfully develop products that can be marketed and sold commercially, we will need to generate significant revenues from those products to achieve and maintain profitability.
 Even if we do become profitable, we may not be able to sustain or increase profitability on a quarterly or annual basis.